tethysplatform/tethys/docs/installation/production/configuration/advanced/social_auth.rst

         Do not enable both the ``ADFSOpenIdConnectMultiTenant`` and ``ADFSOpenIdConnect`` backends at the same time.
 The ``ADFSOpenIdConnectMultiTenant`` will fall back to behaving like the ``ADFSOpenIdConnect`` if the ``MULTI_TENANT`` setting is not present, so it is not necessary to use both.

-3. Add the ``MULTI_TENANT`` setting with the settings for one or more AD FS servers grouped under the desired tenant key:
+3. Add the ``MULTI_TENANT`` setting with the settings for one or more AD FS servers grouped under the desired Tenant Key:

     .. code-block::